owncloud/ocis/docs/getting-started.md

 : Identity manager (one of ldap,kc,cookie,dummy), defaults to `ldap`

 --transport-tls-cert
-: Certificate file for transport encryption, empty default value
+: Certificate file for transport encryption, uses a temporary dev-cert if empty

---transport- tls-key
+--transport-tls-key
-: Secret file for transport encryption, empty default value
+: Key file for transport encryption, uses a temporary dev-cert if empty

 --iss
 : OIDC issuer URL, defaults to `https://localhost:9130`